 Using Conditions to Control Access and Effective Permissions

 Lab : Installing and Managing a Printer

 Module 7: Managing Apps in Windows 10

-This module describes how to install and configure both desktop apps and Windows Store apps in Windows 10.
-It explains how to install apps manually and automatically, and how to use Microsoft Systems Center Configuration Manager and Microsoft Intune to deploy apps.
-It describes the Windows Store, and how to manage access to it.
-This module also describes the Internet Explorer 11 and Edge browsers, and explains how to configure and manage both.
+This module describes how to install and configure desktop apps and Windows Store apps in Windows 10.
+It explains how to install apps manually and automatically, and how to use Microsoft System Center Configuration Manager and Microsoft Intune to deploy apps.
+Additionally, it describes the Windows Store and the way in which you can manage access to it.
+Lastly, this module describes the Internet Explorer 11 and Microsoft Edge browsers, and explains how to configure and manage both browsers.

 Lab : Installing and Updating Apps from the Windows Store

 Signing In with a Microsoft Account

 Configuring and Using Internet Explorer

 Module 8: Managing Data Security